Invariant quantile regression for heterogeneous environments

 where $\mathsf{R}_h(\boldsymbol{\beta})$ can be regarded as a kernel-smoothed version of $\mathsf{R}(\boldsymbol{\beta})$.
-This smoothed technique enables practical implementations of our approach.
-We prove that $\mathsf{Q}_{h}(\boldsymbol{\beta};\gamma)$ is locally strong convex around the true parameter $\boldsymbol{\beta}^*$, and show that, under a nearly minimal identification condition \ref{assum3.5}, the important variables are selected and the endogenous variables in $G$ are automatically circumvented.
+This smoothing technique facilitates both theoretical analysis and practical implementation of our approach.
+Using this loss function, we show the consistency of variable selection (causal discovery), estimation, and exclusion of endogenous variables of our estimator.
 Our contribution is summarized as follows. \begin{itemize} \item \textbf{Invariant Quantile Regression Framework.} We introduce an Invariant Quantile Regression (IQR) framework that formalizes quantile regression under an invariance structure across heterogeneous environments.
-Unlike classical quantile regression, which may suffer from instability or spurious environment-dependent correlations, IQR isolates the invariant components of the conditional quantile function that persist across environments, thereby improving robustness, interpretability, and generalization. \item \textbf{Kernel-smoothed invariance-type estimator with theoretical guarantees.} We propose a Kernel-Smoothed Focused Invariance Quantile Regression (KSFIQR) estimator that exploits nearly minimal invariance-based identification conditions, and show that the proposed estimator can consistently recover the invariant causal predictors and screen out all the endogenous variables in a non-asymptotic manner under the low-dimensional regime.
+Compared with existing invariant approaches that focus on the conditional mean, our framework captures the invariance across different quantile levels, thereby providing a more nuanced view of the data, including both the central behavior and the tail phenomenon, and enhances robustness to heavy-tailed noise.
+Moreover, unlike classical quantile regression under transfer learning framework, IQR isolates the invariant components of the conditional quantile function that persist across environments, thereby improving robustness and generalization. \item \textbf{Kernel-smoothed invariance-type estimator with theoretical guarantees.} We propose a Kernel-Smoothed Invariant Quantile Regression (KS-IQR) estimator that exploits a nearly minimal invariance-based identification condition (Assumption \ref{assum4.5}), and show that the proposed estimator can consistently recover the invariant causal variables and screen out all the endogenous variables in a non-asymptotic manner.
 We further establish a non-asymptotic $\ell_2$ error bound for the estimator. \item \textbf{Enhanced sensitivity to causal discovery and endogenous variables.} As a byproduct of our theoretical results, the proposed estimator provides a more comprehensive characterization of the conditional distribution of the outcome, offering deeper insights into causal discovery.
 Moreover, compared with conditional-mean approaches that typically yield smaller endogenous sets, the IQR framework is particularly sensitive to endogenous variables, which leads to stricter elimination of non-causal variables due to the explicit exclusion of endogenous variables. \end{itemize}